 Violate any water quality standards or waste discharge requirements?

 Less than Significant Impact.
 Adoption and implementation of the General Order will not violate any water quality standards or waste discharge requirements.
 The General Order will be implemented by the regional water boards and compliance with the appropriate Basin Plan and other applicable State Water Board and regional water board policies is required.
 The General Order requires a discharger seeking enrollment to design an appropriate method of winery process water and solids treatment and disposal based on the General Order requirements and site-specific conditions and requires wineries to meet best practicable treatment or control measures.
-A regional water board can issue site-specific WDRs for winery discharges that cannot comply with the General Order or are otherwise ineligible for coverage under General Order.
+A regional water board can issue site-specific WDRs for winery discharges that cannot comply with the General Order or are otherwise ineligible for coverage under the General Order.
 Occasional WDR violations or accidental discharges could occur if the treatment system does not function properly, but monitoring provisions imposed by the regional water boards will identify such circumstances so that they can be corrected.

 Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?

 Less than Significant Impact.
 Adoption and implementation of the General Order will not have a significant impact to groundwater supplies or recharge.
 In some cases, the source water for a winery will be groundwater; therefore, pumping groundwater has the potential to affect the groundwater supply.
-However, the common practice of landscape or crop irrigation at LAAs with treated winery process water will replace water that may otherwise have been used for that purpose.
+However, the common practice of landscape or crop irrigation at LAAs and subsurface disposal with treated winery process water will replace water that may otherwise have been used for that purpose.
 A less than significant impact to groundwater recharge is anticipated as a result of adoption and implementation of the General Order.
 A project-specific CEQA evaluation will be performed for new or expanding wineries seeking coverage under the General Order and the issue of groundwater supply and/or recharge impacts will be evaluated on a site-specific basis at that time.

-Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site?
+Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or offsite?

 Less than Significant Impact.
 Wineries are not typically constructed in drainage areas that would require changing the course of a stream or river.
-Construction activity will be performed consistent with local ordinances and a construction stormwater permit to minimize erosion and siltation issues
+Construction activity will be performed under site-specific CEQA mitigation consistent with local ordinances and a construction stormwater permit to minimize erosion and siltation issues and other indirect or associated environmental effects.

-Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
+Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite?

 Less than Significant Impact.
 See the response to item (c) above.
-Furthermore, the use of ponds to store winery process water and/or stormwater mixtures will result in reduced peak stormwater discharges and the potential for hydromodification of a stream channel.
+Furthermore, good winery practices of LAAs and subsurface disposal systems for process water treatment and the use of ponds or other means of storage for winery process water and/or stormwater mixtures will result in reduced peak stormwater discharges and the potential for hydromodification of a stream channel.

 Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?